 He has been stupid.

-However, 'being' can act as an adjective before a noun (or a pronoun) when it is joined by other words to form a participle phrase.
+However, being can act as an adjective before a noun (or a pronoun) when it is joined by other words to form a participle phrase.

-such a lazy oaf, Tony often drives to the nearby shops.
+Being such a lazy oaf, Tony often drives to the nearby shops.